pippinbarr/cart263-2021/topics/the-webpage/html-overview.md

 We're now in a position to write simple HTML documents!
 This is the backbone of creating any webpage, so understanding these fundamentals is really important once we start wanting to do **dynamic** things with the HTML via JavaScript.

 Again, there are many, many more tags to explore within HTML, we've only scratched the surface.
-Take a look at Mozilla's [HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) to learn more.
+Take a look at the [Mozilla HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) to learn more.

 ---